 I know some people would argue that including these does not truly constitute loose parts, but I would completely disagree.
 I have noticed students using these letters in different ways, and they are fun to build sight words with!

 I made these over the summer for our students to use.
 You can see how I made these in my previous post by going here.

 These clear plastic containers are a great way to store all your loose parts when they are not in use.
 They are on the shelf where students can take whatever they need, and they can see what is there.

 You can get colourful popsicle sticks at the dollar or craft store, they also come in different sizes.
-This student used them to make tally marks while at our loose parts center during math centers.
+This student used them to make tally marks while at our loose parts center during math.
 She rolled a die twice and represented the number using tallies.
-She also made the addition and equals sign and came up with the answer and represented it again with tallies.
+Then, she made the addition and equals sign and came up with the answer and represented it again with tallies.
 She then used our subitizing mushrooms to represent the numbers also.
 This was all done on her own and I was really impressed with what she had done with the materials!

-We were working on labelling our pictures during our Guided Writing the week that this picture was taken.
-So the child labelled the picture they made with gems!
+We were working on labeling our pictures during our Guided Writing the week that this picture was taken.
+The child labeled the picture they made with gems!
 Such a fun way to use the materials, and they are still working on their literacy skills.

 This one really blew me away!
-This student used our wooden sticks to make patterns (we haven’t even started that in math yet), and labelled the picture!
+This student used our wooden sticks to make patterns (we haven’t even started that in math yet), and labeled the picture!

 This is our dramatic play center.
 One of our students asked me if they could take gems there, to make ‘Halloween treats’.
 Love how they were using the different materials in their play!

 I hope you have found some inspiration for your own loose parts play with these photos.
 I will continue to post pictures of our loose parts play in action, so make sure you check back often for more ideas.